kazakova/Metrics/README.md

 ![Logo](/QRePS_logo.png)

 ## Overview
 **QRePS** is a tool for shotgun proteomics that performs statistical analysis on NSAF values in the results of proteome analysis.
 QRePS visualizes results of statistical testing with volcano plot and selects differentially regulated proteins (DRP) with different methods (listed below).
 Based on selected features QRePS calculates set of proteomic metrics and performs GO terms enrichment analysis with the use of [STRING](https://string-db.org).
+New version of QRePS calculates proteomic metrics and performs GO analysis for [DirectMS1Quant](https://github.com/markmipt/ms1searchpy) results.

 ### DRP selection

-QRePS provides three methods to select DRP:
+QRePS proviDes three methods to select DRP:

 1. *static* - fold change and fdr thresholds are given by user
 2. *semi-dynamic* - fold change threshold is given by user and fdr threshold is calculated according to outliers rule: Q3 + 1.5 IQR